zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 For crashing or invisible skins after LtMAO converting see step 3 and 4.

 > You will need at least [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and it's a good idea to get [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 Install both of these to a folder you can remember later.
+Please read this sectiom in its entirety before trying to follow the instructions.
+You may inadvertantly do something by simply following along without having fully understaning what you're doing.
+If you have problems at any stage in this process, go back and re-read this entire section and make sure you haven’t missed anything
 {.is-info}

-This tutorial uses CMD, but you can use PowerShell if you want, you just need to adjust the commands quite a bit as loops are not similar and some tools are not the same as in CMD.
-Also, to use Environment Variables in PowerShell you need to append `$env:` ex., `%pbe%` is `$env:pbe` in PowerShell.
+This tutorial uses CMD, but the commands are simple enough to translate to any other command processor like PowerShell.

 ## 1. Extract Your Mod and It's WAD File
 Extract your mod's Fantome or Zip file to a folder using 7-Zip or WinRAR.
 To add 7-Zip options to your context menu follow this guide [Fix 7-Zip Option Missing From Context Menu](https://www.intowindows.com/fix-7-zip-option-missing-from-context-menu/).
 Additionally, for easier access to your mod's files in the future, set Fantome files to open by default with 7-Zip or WinRAR.